-- Servicing or maintaining energized equipment; - Safety guards are removed or bypassed; and - A worker has to place any part of his or her body in the equipment's point of operation.
+- Servicing or maintaining energized equipment; - Safety guards are removed or bypassed; and - Worker has to place any part of his or her body in the equipment's point of operation.

-Locking out:
+Locking Out:

-Lockout means much more that simply shutting off a machine by throwing a switch.
-When a machine has been locked out, it means that all energy to the machine has been shut off (there may be more than one type of energy) any energy that has been stored has been released or blocked.
-The machine is literally locked out and cannot be restarted or released accidentally.
+Lockout means much more than simply shutting off a machine by throwing a switch.
+When a machine has been locked out, it means that all energy to the machine has been shut off (there may be more than one type of energy) and any energy that has been stored has been drained, released, or blocked from operation.
+The machine is literally locked out with a physical locking device and cannot be restarted or released accidentally.